-Are you looking for ways to rock some awesome nighttime photos?
+Are you looking for ways to rock some awesome night photos?
 Here’s everything you ever wanted to know to get you started taking incredible photos after dark!

-First (and most important in any photography situation) is learning how to master manual mode.
-Once you have a basic handle on that, you can start to stretch into different lighting conditions and still get photos that rock!
-You might find it even more fun to try tricky photography conditions on purpose to see just how much you can do!
-If you haven’t mastered manual mode, take a minute to read Your Ultimate Guide to Shooting in Manual.
+Before we talk about night time photography, we need to talk about the first and most important skill in any photography.
+Learning how to take photos in manual mode will make a night and day difference in your photos (see what I did there?).
+Once you have a basic handle on manual mode, you can start to stretch into different lighting conditions and still get photos that rock!
+You might find it even more fun to try tricky conditions on purpose to see just how much you can do!

 Now that we’ve got that mastered let’s talk about nighttime photos.
 There are two areas to be concerned with when you venture into photography in the dark: Equipment and Settings.
 Let’s start with the equipment.

 Because you will likely be using a slow shutter speed with most darkly lit scenes, you will need to have a way to keep your camera still.
 You can place your camera on a solid surface to keep it still.
 Be cautious so your camera is safe from falling off the flat surface and secure if a hand bumps it.

 The most obvious way to keep your camera still and secure is by using a tripod.
 I love this tripod from Peak Design.
 Don’t worry – you’ll have lots of uses for it besides simply night time photography.